Guru & Avalokiteshvara: The Remainder of the Text

 Waxing – growing bigger.

-Spiritual offspring – sometimes people translate this as, again a politically not very correct way, Buddhas’ sons, and then all the women feel quite offended.
+Spiritual offspring – sometimes people translate this as, again in a politically not very correct way, Buddhas’ sons, and then all the women feel quite offended.
 This is a word that is used for children, for both male and female.
 This can be understood in two ways:

 • the offspring, so they come from the Buddhas,